Amber Rose Slams Viral Crotch Photo Haters & Reveals How She Groomed Her Bush For The Shoot

 Amber Rose made jaws drop when she shared a photo of her bare crotch on Instagram in June, and in a new interview, she takes on the haters.
 Here’s why Amber isn’t ashamed to show off her bush!

-“People are very uncomfortable with the female body,” she continues.
+“People are very uncomfortable with the female body,” she continues of her decision to post the photo, which you can see below.
 “It’s ok to leak images onto the Internet and people are like, ‘Yeah, that’s so cool.’
 But if you actually do it yourself and in a way that’s owning your own sexuality, it’s almost taboo.”
 Preach!

 Amber also isn’t afraid to take on her haters.
 “I wanted to prove a point, and of course arguing with Piers Morgan, who is such a d*ck… That’s why I kept going back and forth with him,” Amber explains of Pier’s nasty tweet in response to her photo (“Put it away, luv.
 Thanks”).
 “I posted a picture of Adam Levine with a woman grabbing his d*ck and balls, and Piers was like, ‘You know that’s different because that was for testicular cancer — so that’s okay,'” she adds.
 “Men feel like they can do whatever, and show their bodies off constantly, but we can’t — that’s bullshit,” Amber declares.
 Agreed!